Century, Really

 Conclusion

-So the next time someone asks you when the 22nd century starts, you can confidently say, “2101—not 2000.On top of that, ” And if you ever need a quick reference, just remember the simple formula: start year = (century − 1) × 100 + 1, end year = century × 100.
-With that knowledge in hand, you’ll be ready to manage the calendar’s quirks with confidence—well into the next hundred years.
+So the next time someone asks you when the 22nd century starts, you can confidently say, “2101—not 2000.”
+And if you ever need a quick reference, just remember the simple formula: start year = (century − 1) × 100 + 1, end year = century × 100.
+With that knowledge in hand, you’ll be ready to figure out the calendar’s quirks with confidence—well into the next hundred years.

 Thank you for reading about When Does The 22nd Century Begin.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!